trombik/jekyll-site-info.mkrsgh.org/_posts/2020-06-25-Kickstarting.md

 them.
 Giving money to beggars encourages them to return to the street.
 In general, the purpose of helping others should be making them independent from the help, not just because you are sorry about them.
 Cambodians never asked me money.
 They ask jobs.
 I cannot give the opportunity to them, yet, but I can do something others cannot.
+They need guides, or assistance, not just money.
 I would like to help those who help themselves, which is the one of my project's goals.

 Are you still withe me?
 Of course, you are.
 You have finished reading a rather long story.
 Here is the reward for it: [the project proposal].